 Modern Languages 13+

 In French, German and Spanish, students sit the examinations for the AQA specification.
-A Modern Language is compulsory at GCSE; however boys can choose any language from those they have already studied.
-They can't study Spanish or German if they dropped it at the end of second year, so they either carry on with one or both of the languages they study in 3rd year.
+A language is compulsory at GCSE; however boys can choose any language from those they have already studied.
+They can't study Spanish or German if they dropped it at the end of Year 8, so they either carry on with one or both of the languages they study in Year 9.
 Indeed, a good number continue with two languages.

-Most pupils are taught in mixed ability sets.
+All pupils are taught in mixed ability sets.
 Peer mentoring is also offered to assist students to reach their potential.
-Teaching is supported via the Activ teach software on the VLE, allowing pupils to access an online, interactive text book.
-The GCSE is composed of four papers: listening, speaking, reading and writing.
-Speaking and writing have a weighting of 30% each while listening and reading each represent 20% of the overall grade.
-The contexts of learning are:
+Teaching is supported via the Active teach software on the VLE, allowing pupils to access an online, interactive text book.
+The GCSE is composed of four papers: listening, speaking, reading and writing which are each worth 25% of the final grade.
+There are three themes of the course;

-In the Fourth Year, boys have the opportunity to participate in our exchanges.
-We have established exchanges with the Herderschule in Rendsburg, two schools near Lyon, anda school in Malaga.
+In Year 10, boys have the opportunity to participate in our exchanges.
+We have established exchanges with the Herderschule in Rendsburg, two schools near Lyon, and a school in Logrono.

 Modern Languages - Sixth Form